-Although the Court has the same jurisdiction over cases on the Housing Conditions Calendar as over cases on other calendars in the Civil Actions Branch, the Court imposes several limits on cases on the Housing Conditions Civil Calendar in order to keep the Calendar within manageable limits consistent with resource constraints.
-In addition, the judge presiding over the Calendar has discretion to manage the Calendar consistent with its purpose efficiently and quickly to secure compliance with housing code regulations.
+The Housing Conditions Civil Calendar was created to allow expeditious consideration of tenant requests to remedy violations of the housing and property maintenance codes.
+Although the Court has the same jurisdiction over cases on the Housing Conditions Civil Calendar as over cases on other calendars in the Civil Actions Branch, the Court imposes several limits on cases on the Housing Conditions Civil Calendar in order to allow for timely resolution of such requests and to keep the Calendar within manageable limits consistent with resource constraints.
+In addition, the judge presiding over the Calendar has discretion to manage the Calendar consistent with its overriding purpose of efficiently and quickly securing compliance with housing and property maintenance code regulations.

 The type of complaint suitable for the Housing Conditions Civil Calendar is limited in nature.
-The Calendar's sole focus is to achieve compliance with the housing code regulations.
+The Calendar's sole focus is to achieve compliance with the housing and property maintenance code regulations.
 Litigants seeking relief other than abatement of violations, including monetary relief for the condition of the property, personal injury, damage to personal property, or return of a security deposit, must pursue such relief in the appropriate Branch of the Civil Division.
-A litigant who brings a case on the Housing Conditions Civil Calendar may seek other relief in a new case filed after the case on the Housing Conditions Civil Calendar is dismissed without prejudice.
-The Calendar can and does impose sanctions, such as rent abatement, if necessary to achieve compliance with the housing code regulations.
+The Calendar can and does impose sanctions, such as rent abatement, if necessary to achieve compliance with the housing and property maintenance code regulations.